-The challenge of the study below is the need of reading it carefully.
+The challenge of the studies below is the need of reading them carefully.
 Mammography can be a useful diagnostic test.
-But testing all women under 40, for example, causes more harm than good according to the study.
+But testing all women under 40, for example, causes more harm than good according to the bottom study.

 If you are a young woman with no family history of breast cancer then you probably will not benefit from mammography.
 If however, your risk is above average then, according to the study, you may learn more from a diagnostic testing method other than mammography- an MRI or ultrasound.

 I am a long-term survivor of a very different sort of cancer.
 I have learned that there are dozens of evidence-based non-toxic therapies that can reduce the risk of breast cancer or the risk of a breast cancer relapse.